 Christenings, bar mitzvahs and other life events apart from weddings, civil partnerships or funerals should not take place.

-- information for parents is on the Parent Club website
+Information for parents and carers is on the Parent Club website.

 Colleges and universities

 Colleges and universities can operate using a more restricted mix of face-to-face and distance learning.

 Unregulated activities for parents and children under 5 such as baby and toddler groups that take place outdoors are permitted.
 They are limited to a maximum of 7 adults and unlimited under 5s.

 Outdoor organised activities for children are limited to 15 under 12s which includes a maximum of 2 adult facilitators.

 Public services will be delivered online where possible.
 Face-to-face services can continue where this is essential.

 Any advice or rules on staying safe do not prevent anyone from acting to keep themselves safe from domestic abuse, including leaving home (see further guidance).
 If you or someone you know is experiencing domestic abuse, call Scotland’s Domestic Abuse Helpline on 0800 027 1234 or go to www.safer.scot.

 People are strongly advised to work from home wherever that is practicable.